 That’s the one thing, too, I will say it is like I’ve got a whole video on how to do the right open houses, what to look for versus just doing opening houses on your listings or doing them when somebody asks you to do one.
 You need to go out there and be proactive when you’re doing open houses.
 If you do that, if you pick the right ones to do them on, you can get 15, 20, 25 people through each one each weekend and that’s a great way to get the business going.

 But you have to be self-accountable.
 You have to go out there and make that commitment that you’re going to do that.
 So all right, so anyway, I think that’s enough about should you join a real estate team.
 The next thing that I want to talk about is should I build a real estate team.
 So and again, I’ll go back to my definition of what a real estate team is.
 I think everybody should start a real estate team, right, right from the get-go in the way that I defined it.

 Now, this is the way that I think that a real estate team should be built out; that’s probably a better question, in my opinion, is how should you build a real estate team.
-And the way that I look at is I think immediately, all agents, they should have somebody doing their transaction paperwork.
+And the way that I look at is I think immediately, all agents should have somebody doing their transaction paperwork.
 So somebody should hire, every agent should hire a per-transaction transaction coordinator immediately and find a good one.

 Hiring a Transaction Manager

-Like that, I wished that I had the person that I had done my transactions now when I first started in the business.
-The amount of time that you’ll save and the level of support and you know, experience that your clients have when you have somebody dedicated toward that when they’re good at what they do, it will make you look like a professional, it will keep you out of the weeds and prospecting and doing the things that you need to do to grow your real estate business versus, in the beginning, a lot of times I would almost use doing transaction paperwork stuff as kind of a crutch.
+Like that, I wished that I had the person that I had done my transactions with now when I first started in the business.
+The amount of time that you’ll save and the level of support and you know, an experience that your clients have when you have somebody dedicated toward that when they’re good at what they do, it will make you look like a professional, it will keep you out of the weeds and prospecting and doing the things that you need to do to grow your real estate business versus, in the beginning, a lot of times I would almost use doing transaction paperwork stuff as kind of a crutch.

 Like if I didn’t want to do work that day or if I was just whatever, I would like to do all my paperwork stuff, I’d get it so organized and like I would do all these things, so I didn’t have to like make prospecting calls which is something I don’t really like to do.
 I would find anything else to get me out of doing that type of work.
 And when I took the paperwork side out of it now, it’s like I don’t even think about doing that kind of stuff.
 So it’s just, it keeps me focused, having that transaction coordinator.
 And for them, you can, most of them charge 300, 350, $400 per transaction and I’ll tell you right away that’s immediately worth it.
 I would pay twice that.

 I don’t know if she’s watching this call, but either way, I mean the money you pay for that is well worth it in my opinion, and that would be the first person you would hire onto your team.
 You have to look at them like even though they’re not as a full-time salaried person of yours yet, they’re part of your team.
 So they’re a part of your team just as much as if you have a lender, a lender is a part of your organization that you’re going to work with every single day, all the time.

 So you know, lender, title company, inspector, home warranty rep. Like all these people are part of your team.
 And these are the people that you want to make sure that you have a vast network with early on.
 So the transaction coordinator immediately, showing assistant directly.
-I think that’s when you’re a new agent; there’s going to be times where you’re not going to be available, and I believe that as one of the things that I like the most about having a team was the fact that I could give the best level of service to my clients.
+I think that’s when you’re a new agent; there’s going to be times where you’re not going to be available, and I believe that one of the things that I like the most about having a team was the fact that I could give the best level of service to my clients.

 Hiring a Showing Assistant

 And so, when I decided not to have buyers agents anymore, the one thing that I realized is I didn’t want the level of experience for my clients to go down in any way and I was able to accomplish that by having showing assistants so that way if I’m not available, I travel pretty often, I get busy pretty often, I didn’t want my clients not to be able to see homes or something like that because of it.
 And so having a showing assistant for me, that I pay like per time that they go out and show properties has been a fantastic thing for me.

 But when I need to, I have that available.
 You may even need two, right.
 But they’re not anybody you’re hiring.
 Most of these people are agents.
 They’re doing their own business anyways, and so you’re just asking them like “hey, from time to time, “would you be willing to go show houses for me “on an as-needed basis?”
 And that’s again; it doesn’t cost you anything.

 The whole premise you’re going to see behind real estate teams that I’ve learned over time, and this is not just for myself personally, but this is also from talking to a bunch of team leaders, is you have to keep your overhead extremely low.
 That is one trap that so many team leaders fall into is just taking on so much overhead, taking on so much risk and there’s no return on it.
 It’s funny because I remember feeling guilty when I went to a real estate team and was charging buyers agents 50/50.
 I’m like man, I’m 50% of their commission.

 But it’s almost so much reversed now because I see it from the other side and if you understand how many expenses a team leader usually has, 50/50, I mean, that’s like the bare minimum.
 We’ll talk about why that is.
 But anyway, so I expect the biggest thing that you’re going to keep seeing, the recurring idea is that you have to keep your overhead extremely low.
 All right, so now we’re going to get into when you start to hire people, like full-time people and what do you pay them and all of that kind of stuff.

 And so, my first hire, if you’re an agent and you’re looking you’ve gone past like okay, I’ve got a transaction coordinator helping me, I’ve got showing assistant help whenever I need it, and now you’re consistently selling above 40 homes a year.
-Just say you sold 30 homes the year before, then you only sold 40 homes this year and now like in the first three months of the year, you’ve sold eight or 12 houses, you’re kind of on pace for that 40 homes again or more, right.
+Just say you sold 30 homes the year before, then you only sold 40 homes this year, and now like in the first three months of the year, you’ve sold eight or 12 houses, you’re kind of on pace for that 40 homes again or more, right.